This page may contain affiliate links. Learn More.

 I love to grow herbs and dry them and make Italian seasoning blend to use year-round.
 It’s super easy to dry herbs and it gives you flavor for months.
+I love making my own spice blends and flavorings and you can too!

 I love the flavors in Italian seasoning.
 They are delicious in pasta, in rubs or marinades for meat, and make soup taste amazing.
 I use a ton of it throughout the year.
 I make my own taco seasoning and ranch seasoning as well, but I love that I can actually grow everything in the Italian seasoning right in the garden.